Why Most Hospitality Renovations Fail After Opening

 And What the Successful Ones Do Differently

-Most hospitality renovations don’t fail on opening day.
+Most hospitality renovations do not fail on opening day.

-They fail quietly — six months later, a year later — when the excitement fades and the realities of operation take over.
+They fail quietly — months later — when the reality of operation replaces excitement.

-The lobby photographs beautifully, but no one lingers.
+The lobby photographs beautifully, but guests don’t linger.

-The restaurant looks stunning, but service feels strained.
+The restaurant looks refined, but service feels strained.

-The bar draws attention, but not repeat guests.
+The bar draws attention, but not return visits.

 It is misalignment.